Nursing Home Fall Lawsuit in Michigan

 Nursing homes often offer certain activities for residents to participate in, such as exercise programs, dancing, and many other activities.
 However, it is the responsibility of the nursing home staff to understand which residents are not fit to participate in some of these activities.
 Residents with mobility issues likely should not engage in highly physical activities, as this can greatly increase their risk of falls.

 This may seem obvious, but staffers at nursing homes are also responsible for ensuring that there are no trip hazards in their facilities.
 If a nursing home fails to clean spills, and remove hazards from hallways, common areas, and rooms, they could be held liable for a resident’s injuries.
 Staffers should be properly trained on how to identify and correct any environmental hazards that they see in the facility.
+If your loved one was injured due to a trip hazard, contact the Michigan trip and fall attorneys at Lipton Law.

-Absolutely.
-Seeking compensation after your elderly loved one suffers fall injuries is perfectly reasonable if the fall happened due to negligence.
-The legal team at Lipton Law has extensive experience advocating justice for nursing home residents and their families.
 We believe that victims of nursing home abuse deserve justice for the injuries and suffering they endured.
 Our nursing home lawyers are here to guide you through the often complex legal process of filing a claim, gathering evidence, and presenting your case in court.

 Injuries and Losses That Can Occur from Nursing Home Falls

 Another common worry is the possibility of back and spinal cord injuries.
 Back injuries often lead to chronic pain and a notable decrease in mobility.
 These injuries may also require extensive physical therapy, which can be very expensive and physically taxing on older residents.
+A Michigan spinal cord injury attorney can help you recover losses for medical treatments, pain and suffering, and more.

 Because the skin of older adults is so thin, cuts and bruises are unfortunately common.
 However, these seemingly minor injuries can become a much larger problem for older adults, especially for those on blood thinners.